Firefighter bitten in face by pit bull after San Leandro fire

-SAN LEANDRO, Calif.
-(KGO) --The Alameda County Sheriff's office has initiated an animal neglect and cruelty investigation into a dog mauling that left a fireman badly injured.

-A pit bull viciously turned on one of his rescuers, attacking an Alameda County Fire battalion chief who was responding to a fire call in San Leandro on Saturday morning.
+A pit bull viciously turned on one of his rescuers, attacking Alameda County Fire Battalion Chief John Whiting, who was responding to a fire call in San Leandro on Saturday morning.

-The battalion chief was talking with a 15-year-old girl who had been rescued from the fire when he was bitten on the left side of the face from the cheekbone down to his chin.
+Whiting was talking with a 15-year-old girl who had been rescued from the fire when he was bitten on the left side of the face from the cheekbone down to his chin.

 "We're taking it a little hard.
 It's hard on him, it's hard on the family.
 It's hard on all the firefighters," said Alan Evans, division chief with Alameda County Fire.
-Evans said the chief is in stable condition.
+Evans said Whiting is in stable condition.

 This is the house where 20 pit bulls were living at when @AlamedaCoFire crews were called out to a house fire.
 One of those pit bulls attacked a batttalion chief.
 He is still in stable condition at Eden Hospital.
 Will be transferred to Stanford shortly. @abc7newsbayarea #ABC7now pic.twitter.com/mBmtwlXf3p— Carlos Saucedo (@Carlos_Saucedo) July 14, 2018